-We applied the proposed smoothing method to CT images of mandible surfaces obtained from several different models of GE multi-slice helical CT scanners.
+We applied the proposed smoothing method to mandible surfaces obtained from CT.
+The CT images were obtained from several different models of GE multi-slice helical CT scanners.
 The CT scans were acquired directly in the axial plane with 1.25 mm slice thickness, matrix size of 512×512 and 15-25 cm field of view (FOV).
 Image resolution varied as voxel size ranged from 0.25 mm3 to 0.49 mm3 as determined by the ratio of FOV divided by the matrix.
-CT scans were converted to DICOM format and Analyze 8.1 software package (AnalyzeDirect, Inc., Overland Park, KS) was then used in segmenting binary mandible structure based on histogram thresholding.
+CT scans were converted to DICOM format and subsequently Analyze 8.1 software package (AnalyzeDirect, Inc., Overland Park, KS) was used in segmenting binary mandible structure based on histogram thresholding.

-Image acquisition and processing artifacts and partial voluming produce topological defects such as holes and handles in any medical image.
-In mandibles CT images, unwanted cavities, holes and handles in the binary segmentation mainly result from differences in CT intensity between relatively low density mandible and teeth and more dense cortical bone and the interior trabecular bone (Andresen et al., 2000; Loubele et al., 2006).
+Image acquisition and processing artifacts, and partial voluming produce topological defects such as holes and handles in any medical images.
+In mandibles CT images, unwanted cavities, holes and handles in the binary segmentation are mainly resulting from differences in CT intensity between relatively low mandible and teeth and more dense cortical bone and the interior trabecular bone (Andresen et al., 2000; Loubele et al., 2006).
 In mandibles, these topological noises can appear in thin or cancellous bone, such as in the condylar head and posterior palate (Stratemann et al., 2010).
-An example is shown in Figure 5, where the tooth cavity forms a bridge
+An example is shown in Figure 5 where the tooth cavity forms a bridge over the mandible.
+If we apply the isosurface extraction on the topologically defect segmentation results, the resulting surface will have many tiny handles (Wood et al., 2004; Yotter et al., 2009).
+These handles complicate subsequent surface mesh operations such as smoothing and parameterization.
+So it is necessary to correct the topology by filling the holes and removing handles.
+If we correct such topological defects, it is expected that the resulting isosurface is topologically equivalent to a sphere.